 Corneal Reshaping Therapy (CRT)

 Corneal reshaping contact lenses are worn over night during sleep and are removed in the morning.
 These lenses temporarily change the shape of the cornea so that a person can see clearly throughout the day without the need for glasses or contact lenses.

-Soft bifocal contact lenses are typically worn by individuals over the age of 40 to help them see clearly at both distance and near; however they have also been shown to reduce the progression of myopia .
+Soft bifocal contact lenses are typically worn by individuals over the age of 40 to help them see clearly at both distance and near; however, they have also been shown to reduce the progression of myopia in children.

 Atropine 1% is an eye drop that typically makes the pupil larger; resulting in increased sensitivity to light and blurred near vision.
-Although the exact mechanism is not yet understood; low concentration (0.01%, 0.02%, and 0.05%) atropine has been shown to slow myopia progression without significantly increasing pupil size or affecting near vision.
+Low concentration (0.01%, 0.02%, and 0.05%) atropine has been shown to slow myopia progression without significantly increasing pupil size or affecting near vision.